Tender mushrooms are simmered in a creamy classic stroganoff sauce to make this flavor-filled Mushroom Stroganoff.

 Oh, Stroganoff, how I love you.
 Let me count the ways, okay?
 Slow Cooker Beef Stroganoff, Meatloaf Stroganoff, Ground Beef Stroganoff, and Meatball Stroganoff Fettuccine are some of the dinners that never fail to be winners in our house.

 In addition to my love of stroganoff, I adore mushrooms.
-Beer Battered Mushrooms, Hungarian Mushroom Soup, Mushroom Rice Pilaf, Rosemary Mushrooms, Mushroom Florentine Pasta, Chipotle Mushrooms, and Mushroom Jalapeno Salsa are a fraction of the dozens of recipes here on the site that included this much-loved personal favorite vegetable.
+Beer Battered Mushrooms, Hungarian Mushroom Soup, Mushroom Rice Pilaf, Rosemary Mushrooms, Mushroom Florentine Pasta, Chipotle Mushrooms, Mushroom Risotto, and Mushroom Jalapeno Salsa are a fraction of the dozens of recipes here on the site that included this much-loved personal favorite vegetable.

 So, when I saw this Mushroom Stroganoff recipe in my friend Sabrina‘s awesome cookbook, Dinner then Dessert, I grinned because I already had a pound and a half of mushrooms in the fridge.
 (And yes, I increased the amount called for in the original recipe – because mushrooms are DELICIOUS.)